HOURS FOR 2021

 It's also salt and drought tolerant.

-Ranging in growth of between 3-10' tall, the Ninebark flowering shrub are widely grown in landscape for their beautiful clusters of flowers and there foliage.
+Ninebark flowering shrub Ranges in growth of between 3-10' tall. they are grown in landscape for their clusters of flowers and there foliage.

 They can be grown in full sun to part shade and will grow in clay soil.